-3.6 Digital Leaders (Cyber Buddies)
+3.7 E-Safety Group (Digital Leaders)

-The Digital Leaders provide a consultative group that has wide representation from pupils, and discuss issues regarding online safety and the monitoring the Online Safety
+The E-Safety Group provides a consultative group that has wide representation from the school community, and discuss issues regarding online safety and the monitoring the E-Safety Policy, including the impact of initiatives.
+The group will also reports to the Governing Body.
+Members of the E-Safety Group will assist the Online Safety Coordinator with:

-Policy, including the impact of initiatives.
-Digital Leaders will assist the Online Safety Lead with:
+- The review and monitoring of the school E-Safety Policy / documents. - mapping and reviewing the online safety curricular provision ensuring relevance, breadth and progression - consulting stakeholders including parents / carers and the pupils about the online safety provision

-- The review and monitoring of the school Online Safety Policy / documents. - Day to day in-class implementation of this policy, alongside class teachers. - mapping and reviewing the online safety curricular provision ensuring relevance, breadth and progression - consulting stakeholders including parents / carers and the pupils about the online safety provision
+3.8 Pupils

-3.7 Pupils
+• are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement

-- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement - have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
+- have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
 They should also know and understand policies on the taking / use of images and on cyber-bullying. - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the Online Safety Policy covers their actions out of school, if related to their membership of the school

-3.8 Parents/Carers
+3.9 Parents/Carers